 To receive a certificate in gerontology, you must complete a minimum of 16 credit hours at Marygrove College.
 This includes 14 credit hours of required courses and two credit hours of elective courses.

-The three credit hour field experience in gerontology, (SW 299), may be waived if you are presently participating in a supervised work experience with the elderly‚ or if the field practicum experience for your major is in a gerontology setting.
+The three credit hour field experience in gerontology, (SW 299), may be waived if you are presently participating in a supervised work experience with older adults‚ or if the field practicum experience for your major is in a gerontology setting.
 In such cases, you would take another three credit elective course in the program.

 The aging population is increasing rapidly and will continue to expand.
-Presently, every eighth American is elderly.
+Presently, every eighth American is an older adult.
 By the year 2020 every fourth American will be over 65 years of age.
-As the elderly population expands, so does the need for trained professionals who have an understanding of the needs of this population.
-If you are currently working or interested in gaining employment with one of the many programs for the elderly that receive Medicaid and/or Medicare reimbursement, you are now required to have at least a bachelor’s degree with some training in gerontology.
+As the older adult population expands, so does the need for trained professionals who have an understanding of the needs of this population.
+If you are currently working or interested in gaining employment with one of the many programs for the older adult who receives Medicaid and/or Medicare reimbursement, you are/will be required to have at least a bachelor’s degree with some training in gerontology.